Ama4538/Simple_Message_Board/README.md

 Open your browser and go to http://localhost:8080.

 ## Features
-- Added new messages
+- Able to add new messages
 - View each messages in a separate page

 ## Tech Stack
-- node
+- Node
 - Express
 - CSS
 - EJS